blackJJW/myblog2/content/multi-crypto-trading-tool/dev-logs/databaseConnMng.md

 title = "5.
 Database Connection Management"
 type = "dev-log"
 tags = [
-  "python", "SQLAlchemy", "orm", "database", "session", "architecture", "config" ]
+  "fastapi", "sqlalchemy", "database", "session", "orm", "configuration", "system-design" ] weight = 5
 +++

 In this section, I'll explain how I configured `SQLAlchemy` for managing database connections and sessions in a reusable and scalable way.